mobilise-d/mobgap/docs/guides/coordinate_system.md

 To transform data from the body frame to the global frame, you usually need to apply an orientation estimation algorithm.
+These are usually sensor fusion algorithm that combine the data from the accelerometer and gyroscope (and potentially magnetometer or other additional modalities) to estimate the orientation of the sensor in a fixed global coordinate system.
 In mobgap, we provide an implementation of the {py:class}`~mobgap.orientation_estimation.Madgwick` algorithm for this purpose, but other algorithms can be used as well.